-Last August we celebrated the grand opening of Heritage Hall during the 2016 Williamstown Fair.
+Heritage Hall opened it’s doors for the first time during the 2016.
 The idea to create a permanent home for history and heritage came about during the Fair’s bicentennial year (2011 to 2012) which was focused on the rich and colourful history of the longest continuous fair in Canada.
 You don’t have to spend much time in the Village of Williamstown or anywhere in Glengarry County to realize the significance of its history to Canada.

 Friday 11am to 7pm

 Saturday 10am to 1:30pm and 3pm to 7pm

 Sir John Johnson Manor House